What Should a 3–6 Month Old Wear to Bed at 27°C?

 Why room temperature matters more than layering at 27°C

 27°C is the hot-side mirror of 15°C: at 15°C, the primary question is whether you can heat the room, and the 3.5 TOG combination is the contingency when you can't.
-At 27°C, the primary question is whether you can cool the room, and the 0.2 TOG combination is the contingency while cooling is working.
-In both cases, the clothing answer is correct — but it's the second answer, not the first.
+At 27°C, the primary question is whether you can cool the room — and because 27°C is the point where the sleeping bag drops away entirely, the answer is minimal clothing (a nappy or light singlet) while cooling does the real work.
+In both cases, the clothing answer is the second answer, not the first.

-27°C is the warm ceiling of the 0.2 TOG band — one degree warmer and the calculator returns no sleeping bag at all: at 28°C or above, a cooled room with a short-sleeve bodysuit is the answer, and the bag is no longer part of it.
-At 27°C, the 0.2 TOG bag is still appropriate, but the room is working at the outer edge of what layering can manage.
-The bag buys you time; it doesn't replace cooling.
+27°C is where the calculator stops recommending a sleeping bag at all: at 27°C and above, a cooled room with a nappy or light singlet is the answer, and the bag is no longer part of it.
+Just below 27°C, a 0.2 TOG bag over a short-sleeve bodysuit is the lightest bagged option — but at 27°C the room is past the point layering can manage.
+Removing the bag is only half the answer; cooling the room is what matters.

 In Darwin during the build-up and wet season — October through April — overnight air temperatures routinely sit between 25°C and 28°C, with humidity above 80%.
 A bedroom without air conditioning holds 27°C or above from sunset to sunrise.
-The 0.2 TOG bag in short-sleeve bodysuit is the right combination for a room being cooled toward 24–25°C. If the room is uncooled and holding at 27°C, that's the problem to solve first.
+At those temperatures, skip the bag — a nappy or light singlet is all baby needs — and put the effort into cooling the room toward 24–25°C, where a 0.2 TOG bag over a short-sleeve bodysuit becomes the right combination again.
+If the room is uncooled and holding at 27°C, that's the problem to solve first.

 Signs you've got it right (or wrong)